Hash7ag/mcddaily-collector/README.md

 10. Enjoy!

 ## License
-Copyright © 2020 Hash7ag Some Rights Reserved
+Copyright © 2020-21 Hash7ag All Rights Reserved

 This project is licensed under the [MIT License](LICENSE).